 3. Compile images with free software to reveal continuous circular trails.

-Cost: Camera access varies; Availability: Smartphones with compatible apps.
-Insider Tip: Focus manually on a bright star before starting to maintain clarity and test framing under street-light conditions first.
+• Insider Tip: Manually focus on a bright star before starting and test framing under street-light conditions.

 Connecting Generations Under the Stars